 1. Breakage is causing a frizz halo.

-If you do not cut off your damaged ends, you may start to see breakage throughout your hair.
-Unfortunately, breakage is one of the causes of frizz that cannot be fixed or reversed.
+If you do not cut off your damaged ends, you may start to see breakage throughout your hair especially when it comes to wash day.
+Unfortunately, breakage is one of the causes of frizz that cannot be fixed or reversed, but it can be remedied.

 The best way to deal with it is to understand what is causing the damage in the first place: perhaps your hair dye or heat tool usage are to blame.
 Once you understand this, it will be easier to avoid the problems.
 Treat your curls to some extra protein or moisture masks.